 So far as the propensity to marry is concerned, in both the United States and in Israel after World War II marriage was virtually universal among Jews by age thirty-five.
 Thereafter, Jews and total American whites followed different paths in the framework of a common trend of change.
 The proportion of ever-married adults dropped among American Jews from eighty-five percent of women and seventy-five percent of men aged 25–29 in 1970, to sixty-one percent and thirty-five percent, respectively, in 1990.
 A similar though milder trend emerged in Israel, with eighty-eight percent of women and seventy-three percent of men ever-married at age 25–29 in 1969, vs. seventy-three percent and fifty percent, respectively, in 1995.
 In 1970, among Jews aged 35–44, only two percent of women and four percent of men were never married, versus five percent and seven percent, respectively, of all whites.
 By 1990, however, the proportions of never-married had increased to eleven percent of Jewish women and seventeen percent of Jewish men, versus seven percent and twelve percent of total whites.
 Marriage postponement was more significant among men than among women.
 If continued indefinitely, this trend will result in 20–25 percent of Jewish adults never reaching marriage; if the trend accelerates, figures could run as high as 40–50 percent.

 Although divorce among Israeli Jews also rose significantly, it remained relatively moderate.
-Of all marriages performed circa 1970, 15–18 percent had ended in divorce by 1995, while the percentage of currently divorced stood at thirteen percent for women and eight percent for men.
-In view of the increasing trend toward divorce, it can be estimated that 19–23 percent of the marriages performed among Israeli Jews around 1990 will eventually end in divorce.
+Of all marriages performed circa 1970, fifteen to eighteen percent had ended in divorce by 1995, while the percentage of currently divorced stood at thirteen percent for women and eight percent for men.
+In view of the increasing trend toward divorce, it can be estimated that nineteen to twenty-three percent of the marriages performed among Israeli Jews around 1990 will eventually end in divorce.
 Remarriage has become less common; when it does occur, it more often involves divorced men.

 Frequencies of outmarriage around or above fifty percent were estimated for Jewish communities in other West European and South American communities, as well as in Ukraine.
 Outmarriage frequencies were somewhat lower in Canada and Australia and even lower in Mexico, where they barely reached ten percent circa 1990.
 Perhaps the major demographic divide between Jews in Israel and in the diaspora concerns the choice of spouse and the frequency of marriage with non-Jewish partners.
 Mixed marriage involves about five percent of current marriages in Israel because of the predominantly Jewish context of Israeli society.
 Most cases reflect the increasing numbers of outmarried families and non-Jewish young adults who have migrated to Israel in recent years, especially from the former Soviet Union.